101-anonymous/sol4k/README.md

 ```

 The account needs to have some Devnet SOL as well as Devnet USDC in order to run the tests.
-You can airdrop them both using [this faucet](https://spl-token-faucet.com/?token-name=USDC-Dev).
+You can aridrop them both using [this faucet](https://spl-token-faucet.com/?token-name=USDC-Dev).

 If you want to generate a new account for testing, you can do it like this: